Work Order Management

 - Work order number: A unique identifier for tracking and reference purposes.

-- Date of request: The date of work order issue, so you always know the timeline and track delays and response times for future improvements.
+- Date of request: The date of the work order issue, so you always know the timeline and track delays and response times for future improvements.

 - Requestor info: Who’s asking for the work done—name, contact info, and department.
 Knowing this makes follow-ups and additional clarifications simple.